HDMI vs Optical Cables: Which one to Consider?

 Optic Cable

 Fiber optic cables are made of tiny shards of glass that transmit data via light (lasers).
-This glass is hair-thin and can transmit data at the speed of light without losing any intensity over long distances.
+This glass is hair-thin and can transmit data at light speed without losing intensity over long distances.
 Fiber optic cables are the underground, flexible backbones of modern-day society.
-Everything runs on it - the most vital being the internet.
-These cables can transmit data at anywhere from 10 Gbps to 100 Gbps speed.
+Everything runs on them, the most vital being the Internet.
+These cables can transmit data anywhere from 10 gbps to 100 gbps.
 Moreover, they don’t have interference issues.

-Now that you have the basic facts of both types of cables let’s get into the difference between them so you can make an informed decision.
+Now that you have the basic facts about both types of cables le, let’s discuss their differences so you can make an informed decision.

 Laying The Groundwork